eclipse-zenoh/zenoh-c/README.md

 cmake ../zenoh-c -DZENOHC_CARGO_CHANNEL="+1.85" -DZENOHC_MSRV_1_75=TRUE
 ```

-To build on a system with preinstalled cargo of some old version which doesn't allow to select toolchain:
+To build on a system with preinstalled Rust of some old version if `cargo` doesn't allow to select toolchain:

 ```bash
 cmake ../zenoh-c -DZENOHC_MSRV_1_75=TRUE